 Minimum 1 year commitment.
 The Board meets one day per month from August through May or June, depending on the needs of the Board.
 This is the best way to learn what IB is all about…get first-hand knowledge of everything that’s happening in the program!
 Email email@example.com to learn more.

 Official heads of the organization with ultimate responsibility for its actions.
 Convene all Board meetings, members of all committees ex officio, meet with school administration and staff with Liaison.

-Advisor to the Chair and the Board
+Assistant to the Chair and the Board

 Treasurer -Maggie Wu

 Maintains financial records, pays bills, reports financial status to the Board.

 Takes minutes of all Board meetings and maintains the official record for the organization.